How Drive-By-Wire Makes Cars Safer

 Mercedes-Benz Drive by wire prototypeMercedes-Benz

-A 2001 Wall Street Journal article cited Mercedes-Benz engineers who swapped out the steering wheel for joysticks in a drive-by-wire prototype (pictured above), claiming that an interior without a steering wheel would be safer for occupants.
+A 2001 Wall Street Journal cited Mercedes-Benz engineers who swapped out the steering wheel for joysticks in a drive-by-wire prototype (pictured above), claiming that an interior without a steering wheel would be safer for occupants.
 A 2010 technical paper published by the SAE found that a steer-by-wire was safer than a mechanical system when driving on rough roads.
 Eliminating the wheel's disturbance torque allowed the driver to more accurately make their steering intentions known to the car’s computer.

 Drive-by-wire controls and safety today